KhronosGroup/Vulkan-Loader/BUILD.md

 - `vk_loader_validation_tests`:
   Vulkan loader handle wrapping, allocation callback, and loader/layer interface tests
-- `vk_layer_validation_tests`:
-  Test Vulkan validation layers
-- `vkvalidatelayerdoc`:
-  Tests that validation database is up-to-date and is synchronized with the validation source code

-To run the Cube demo with validation in a Debug build configuration:

-- In the MSVC solution explorer, right-click on the `cube` project and select `Set As Startup Project`
-- Right click on cube again, select properties->Debugging->Command Arguments, change to `--validate`, and save
-- From the main menu, select Debug->Start Debugging, or from the toolbar click `Local Windows Debugger`

-Other demos that can be found in the build/demos directory are:

-- `vulkaninfo`: Report GPU properties
-- `smoketest`: A "smoke" test using more complex Vulkan rendering
+You can also change to either `build\tests\Debug` or `build\tests\Release` (depending on which one you built) and run the executable tests (`*.exe`) files from there.

 ### Windows Notes

 #### CMake Visual Studio Generators

-The above example used Visual Studio 2017, and specified its generator as "Visual Studio 15 2017 Win64".
-The chosen generator should match your Visual Studio version.
+The chosen generator should match one of the Visual Studio versions that you have installed.
 Appropriate Visual Studio generators include:

 | Build Platform               | 64-bit Generator              | 32-bit Generator        |
 |------------------------------|-------------------------------|-------------------------|